vishalchovatiya/Linux-System-Programming/GNU Build System : Autotools .md

 ### Brief

-- Autotools is suite of programming tools used to make source code packages portable to many Unix-like systems.
+- Autotools are suite of programming tools used to make source code packages portable to many Unix-like systems.
 - Autotools mainly consists of the GNU utility programs Autoconf, Automake & Libtool.

 ### Why We Need Autotools